 Travel Tax: We opted to pay this online to skip the long lines at the airport, but of course with a convenience fee of 100 PHP per person

 King Plaza Hotel: The cheapest we can find when considering location, buffet breakfast, and bathtub!
 Eliminating the breakfast in our food budget was a big advantage for us.
-We were able to allot 800 PHP per person for lunch, merienda, and dinner.
+You can book rooms at King Plaza Hotel here.

 Pocket WiFi: We availed this here.
 Do take note that price varies (minimally) from time to time along with exchange rate.